-Section 19-The Executive Director
+Section 19-The Executive Director/Chief Executive Officer

-The Executive Director shall be appointed by a joint commission of the Board of Trustees and the Board of Directors of the AMSA Foundation, and shall serve as the chief administrative officer of the association.
+The Executive Director/Chief Executive Officer (ED/CEO) (2005) shall be appointed by a joint commission of the Board of Trustees and the Board of Directors of the AMSA Foundation, and shall serve as the chief administrative officer of the association.
 He/she shall have supervision of its administrative, membership and business personnel and direct the operations of the offices of the association.

-The executive director shall prepare an annual budget for review by the Board of Trustees.
-The executive director shall undergo an annual performance review that will be conducted by representatives of the Board of Trustees.
-The executive director shall attend the annual convention and the meetings of the Board of Trustees and the executive committee and shall ensure that minutes of these meetings shall be prepared and distributed to the members of the Board of Trustees and shall perform such other duties as may be designated in this Constitution or in the Bylaws or by the Board of Trustees of the Association.
+The ED/CEO shall prepare an annual budget for review by the Board of Trustees.
+The ED/CEO shall undergo an annual performance review that will be conducted by representatives of the Board of Trustees.
+The ED/CEO shall attend the annual convention and the meetings of the Board of Trustees and the executive committee and shall ensure that minutes of these meetings shall be prepared and distributed to the members of the Board of Trustees and shall perform such other duties as may be designated in this Constitution or in the Bylaws or by the Board of Trustees of the Association.